No felony charges over fundraiser’s cancer, pregnancy claims

 An assistant Cuyahoga (ky-uh-HOH’-guh) County prosecutor tells Cleveland.com that investigators didn’t find evidence of fraud to merit trying to prosecute her for a felony and that it seemed to be a case of Brown embellishing the truth.

 Brown married a Cleveland police officer last November.
-That 24-year-old officer retired from the department in February, after he was involved in a crash and the police internal affairs unit began investigating whether he knew his wife had lied about being pregnant or having cancer.
+That 24-year veteran officer retired from the department in February, after he was involved in a crash and the police internal affairs unit began investigating whether he knew his wife had lied about being pregnant or having cancer.

 Most Read Nation & World Stories

-Note: This story has been corrected to show the husband was a 24-year veteran officer, not 24 years old.